Kometa-Team/Kometa/docs/defaults/chart/imdb.md

 # IMDb Charts Collections

-The `imdb` Default Metadata File is used to create collections based on IMDb Charts.
+The `imdb` Default Collection File is used to create collections based on IMDb Charts.

 ![](../images/imdb.png)